SegaGLm/SegaGLm/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Serge Gritsenko
 =======================================================================================================================================

-Digital Marketing Specialist / Data Analyst
+Data Analyst / Data Science
 -------------------------------------------

 I am a digital marketing specialist with 10 years of experience.
-I have always liked working with analytics systems and started learning Python, SQL, Java Script, HTML, CSS, to work with big dates and understand how frontend work.
+Now Im working with analytics systems and learning Python, SQL, Java Script, HTML, CSS, to work with big dates and understand how frontend work.
 I successfully apply the acquired skills in my work.

 * 🌍  I'm based in Thailand, Koh Samui
 * ✉️  You can contact me at [sega.glm@gmail.com](mailto:sega.glm@gmail.com)
 * 🧠  I'm learning Data Science
-* 🤝  I'm open to collaborating on Work with analytics systems and big date
+* 🤝  I'm open to collaborating on Work with analytics systems and big data

 ### Skills